A Lightweight Approach for State Machine Replication: Introduction

 \subsection{Related Work}

-\paragraph*{Consensus Protocols and Modeling Assumptions} A common approach to state-machine replication (SMR) is to use a Byzantine fault-tolerant (BFT) consensus protocol.
-The formal study of BFT protocols dates back to Lamport's pioneering work \cite{PeaseSL80} and has since been the focus of extensive research, as covered in various textbooks (e.g., \cite{AttiyaWelch04,DBLP:books/daglib/0025983}).
-Historically, BFT protocols saw limited adoption since the overhead was considered too high.
-The emergence of blockchains, however, triggered new efforts to make these protocols practical.
-Blockchain-oriented consensus protocols are typically categorized into permissioned and permissionless models.
-Prominent permissionless protocols include proof of work \cite{PoW} and proof of stake~\cite{DBLP:conf/sosp/GiladHMVZ17,DBLP:conf/crypto/KiayiasRDO17}.
-Although they are central to many cryptocurrencies like Bitcoin and Ethereum, we do not discuss them here, as our focus lies on permissioned systems.

-BFT protocols for permissioned blockchains assume a fixed set of $n$ participants who know each other, with an adversary capable of controlling up to $f$ of them in any manner (see \cite{ZhangPMTDMZJ24} for a recent survey).
-Since even a single fault can undermine safety and liveness in the asynchronous model \cite{FischerLP85}, the gold standard is to guarantee liveness with small latency in a partially synchronous environment \cite{DworkLS88}, while preserving safety under asynchrony.
-Partial synchrony has two flavors: synchrony after an unknown global stabilization time, or delays bounded by an unknown $\Delta$.
-Under reasonable assumptions, a protocol robust to one can be adapted to the other \cite{DBLP:conf/wdag/0001GSW24}.

-\paragraph*{Comparison of Leader and DAG Based Consensus Protocols} Most practical BFT consensus protocols follow either a leader-based or a DAG-based approach.
+\paragraph{Leader and DAG Based Consensus Protocols} Most practical Byzantine fault-tolerant (BFT) consensus protocols follow either a leader-based or a DAG-based approach.
 Examples of leader-based protocols are PBFT \cite{DBLP:conf/osdi/CastroL99/PBFT}, HotStuff \cite{YinMRGA19}, Autobahn \cite{DBLP:conf/sosp/GiridharanSAAC24}, and ProBFT \cite{DBLP:conf/podc/AvelasHADB24}, and examples of DAG-based protocols are DAG-Rider \cite{DBLP:conf/podc/KeidarKNS21}, Narwhal \cite{DBLP:conf/eurosys/DanezisKSS22}, Bullshark \cite{SpiegelmanGSK22}, and Shoal++ \cite{Shoal++}.
 Most of the BFT protocols can tolerate large-scale Byzantine behavior in the network.
-However, with trusted components, such as those available today in trusted execution environments (TEEs), such strong fault tolerance might not be strictly necessary: adversarial peers can block a trusted device or obstruct message delivery, but cannot tamper with its internal execution.
-This has led to efficient consensus protocols based on trusted components~\cite{DBLP:conf/sosp/ChunMSK07,DBLP:journals/tc/VeroneseCBLV13,DBLP:conf/nsdi/LevinDLM09}, even before the blockchain era.
+However, with the advent of trusted execution environments (TEEs), such strong fault tolerance might not be strictly necessary: adversarial peers can block a trusted device or obstruct message delivery, but cannot tamper with its internal execution.
+This has led to efficient consensus protocols based on trusted components \cite{DBLP:conf/sosp/ChunMSK07,DBLP:conf/nsdi/LevinDLM09,DBLP:journals/tc/VeroneseCBLV13}, even before the blockchain era.